-This guide to February 2020 at Walt Disney World includes a free crowd calendar, weeks to visit & avoid, weather, seasonal events, and new attraction openings & closures.
-All the tips & info for February 2020 at Magic Kingdom, Epcot, Animal Kingdom, and Hollywood Studios is covered here.
-(Updated December 28, 2019.)
+This guide to February 2021 at Walt Disney World includes a free crowd calendar, weeks to visit & avoid, weather, seasonal events, and new attraction openings & closures.
+This covers all tips & info you need for Magic Kingdom, EPCOT, Animal Kingdom, and Hollywood Studios is covered here.
+(Updated January 3, 2021.)

-Aside from certain weekends, February is a good month to visit Walt Disney World.
+In general, February is a good month to visit Walt Disney World aside from weekends and holidays.
 The weather is starting to improve, crowds remain low most of the month, hotels are offering discounts and off-season pricing, and it’s a great time to see the parks without seasonal decor.
 All of this makes February a pretty solid time to visit Walt Disney World.

 Let’s take a look at the other upsides and downsides to visiting Walt Disney World in February…